 By the time I crossed the start line I was on a high and had long forgotten about the grazes on my right arm that I had sustained from my fall in Copenhagen !

 I felt pretty good for the first 20kms.
 The course takes you along the main sights of Berlin such as the Reichstag, the Siegessäule, Berliner Dom, Brandenburg and Potsdamer Platz in a big loop through the entire city.
-I passed the half way mark at 2 hrs 2min and so was on for a new PB (yay!).
-However I would inevitably soon start to tire and so a sub 4 was now likely out of the question.
+I passed the half way mark at 2 hrs 2min and so was on for a new PB (Yay!) but I would inevitably soon tire and so a sub 4 was now out of the question.

 Miraculously my legs didn’t fall off and my training held true and I crossed the finish in 3 hours 58 minutes.